-"So that he who runs may read
+"So that he who runs may read His title clear to mansions in the sky."

-Ilis title clear to mansions in the sky."
-Would that his works were in the land,-not on the unvisited shelf, but on the table and in the hand, until their Divine Revela-tions were understood so far as to make us all better men and women.
-His books have been my daily companions for fourteen years.
-I ever find new and beautiful truths in all of his writings.
-You did well, Mr. Editor, in securing him as a contributor for the JOURNAL.
-Mr. Davis has many, very many, warm and appreciative friends, not only in this county, but in Europe.
+Would that his works were in every household in the land,-not on the unvisited shelf, but on the in the land,-not on the unvisited shelf, but on the table and in the hand, until their Divine Revelations were understood so far as to make us all better men and women.
+His books have been my daily companions for tourteen years.
+Lever find new and beautiful truths in all, of his writings.
+You did well, Mr. Editor, in securing him as a contributor for the Journal.
+Mr. Davis has many, were and appreciative friends not very many, warm and appreciative friends, not only in this county, but in Europe.
 There are, however, I am sorry to say a very foolish set of shilly shally heads, who thirk or say that Mr. Davis wants to be Pope.
-Played out envious speakers and writers, may and do seek to injure him.
-This good and therefore great man needs no encomium from my pen.
+Played out exvious This good great man needs no encomium from my pen.
 Being the true man that he is, he is therefore above acclamation or adulation.
-He stands upon the sublime inherent indorsement of eternal right and truth, and knowing this to be so, I thus speak so enthusiastically of this world's greatest seer, Andrew Jackson Davis.
-God bless our noble brother.
-We will take this opportunity to inform the friends of reform and progress as well as its enemies, that The new Departure is a glorious success.
-Mr. Davis is speaking to good audiences, No. 11 East 14th st., New York city.
-We have attended all of his lectures, and have had rich food for thought, and are held entranced by the magnetic golden thread of truth, for the truth can alone make us free.
+He stands upon the sublime inherent indersement of eternal right and truth, and knowing this to be so.
+I thus speak so enthusiastically of this world's greatest seer, andrew Jackson Davis.
+God bless our-noble brother.
+We will take this opportunity to inform the friends of reform and progress as well as its enemics, that The new Departure is a glorious success.
+Mr. Davis is speaking to good we have attended all of his lectures, and have had rich food for thought, and are held entranced by the magnetic golden thread of truth, for the truth can alone make us free.
 Long may the seer live on this earth to enjoy the rich fruits of fruition.
-New York City.